-- First of all, sign up for one of the VPNs below (we particularly recommend Hotspot Shield).
+- First of all, sign up for one of the VPNs below (we particularly recommend CyberGhost).

 - Next, download and install the VPN app.
 There’ll be several different versions, so be sure to get the appropriate one for your device or operating system.

-- Connect to any of your VPN’s servers in China.
+- Connect to any of your VPN’s China servers.